dominiek/app-skeleton/README.md

 * All CSS and assets served via Webpack/StyleLoader
 * Uses Semantic UI as a rich UI element base
 * Bundles are split between vendor and app for better bundling/loading performance
+* All files are organized according to modern conventions.
+Component directory structure allows for expansion of multiple apps / subdomains
+* Uses ES6 style React components

 ## Install Dependencies